travis-ci/travis.rb/README.md

         -P, --[no-]public                make new values public
         -p, --[no-]private               make new values private
         -u, --[no-]unescape              do not escape values
+        -f, --force                      do not ask for confirmation when clearing out all variables

 You can set, list and unset environment variables, or copy them from the current environment: